 Dallas-based photo editor Chris Wilkins focused his cameras on the Texas BBQ trail in 2009 when he co-founded the Texas BBQ Posse.
 HIs proudest moment?
 Coining the phrase "Let the meat speak for itself" as the Posse walked into Kreuz Market in Lockhart for the first time.

-A two-decade veteran of the IT department at The Dallas Morning News, Jim Rossman also writes for the paper's Personal Technology page.
+An IT specialist at the University of Texas-Dallas, Jim Rossman also writes for The Dallas Morning News Personal Technology page.
 Besides eating BBQ, his hobbies include wood-working and pawn shopping.
 His favorite BBQ experience was his first visit to Franklin BBQ when it was still a trailer.

 A real estate professional with Capstone Commercial, Posse pitmaster Marshall Cooper learned the art of slow smoking meat from his late father.
 Now using his fourth custom Jambo pit, Marshall has cooked with such BBQ legends as Chris Lilly, Jamie Geer, John Mueller, and John Lewis.
 He and his son, Mark, cook for special father-son events at Dean Fearing's restaurant in Dallas.

 A former litigator, Phil Lamb’s true passions, other than BBQ, are hunting, fishing and wildlife conservation.
 He’s the Posse’s preferred wheelman on road trips and a pro at executing the “Texas turnoff” when necessary to reach the next BBQ destination.
 Phil is also the most likely Posse member to talk his way out of a ticket when the highway patrol pulls us over.